Draegerwerk/SDCcc/README.md

 ## Limitations
 The test tool has the following limitations.
 If the DUT falls under these limitations, the test tool **cannot** be used.
+Where it is possible to detect when a DUT falls under these limitations, SDCcc's test cases are designed to fail in this case in order to minimize the risk of such an invalid application going unnoticed.

 [General]